mmentese21/nlp/README.md

 ## About The Project

 This project is for converging .pdf files into images and then extracting the text on the images with OCR technologies.
-After that the program gives the text into a NER algorith using spacy.
+After that the program gives the text into a NER algorithm using spacy.
 The entities are then extracted into a .csv file.

 This project is designed for the English Language.